Last Updated on November 2, 2023

 Primary care physician & Sunnyside Advisor

 Mindful drinking is more than an idea.
 It’s a movement.
 A community growing larger by the day.
 Put simply, it’s all about thinking while drinking.
 Mindful drinking is not about quitting alcohol but instead being aware of how much alcohol you’re drinking and its impact on you in the moment.
 It’s about recognizing the reasons for and the ramifications of drinking.
 It’s about improving your relationship with alcohol so you maximize enjoyment and minimize negative side effects like hangovers, regrets, and anxiety.

 Are you curious about trying mindful drinking for yourself?
-Thousands of people are using Sunnyside to reduce their drinking, improve their mornings, and feel better by drinking more mindfully.
+Tens of thousands of people are using Sunnyside to reduce their drinking, improve their mornings, and feel better by drinking more mindfully.
 Curious?
 Take a look at our mindful drinking app and take our free quiz.

 Mindful Drinking: A Growing Trend That’s Here to Stay

 Our society has long presented drinking alcohol as 1) a necessary accoutrement to a good time or 2) a problem.
 That's changing.
 So often we think of life in black-and-white terms of “either/or,” but the space in between is vast.